-Monschau is about a 48 minute drive or a an hour and fifteen minute train ride making it an easy day trip from Aachen.
+Monschau is about a 48-minute drive or an hour and fifteen-minute train ride making it an easy day trip from Aachen.
 If you like what you are hearing, check out how to make the most of your day trip to Monschau.

 See Related: What to Know About Christmas in Germany